TV Brasília: Tupi Network phase (1972–1980)

-Until 1980, it was part of the Tupi Network and one of the few that escaped the revocation granted by the military dictatorship at the Tupi stations in São Paulo, Rio de Janeiro, Belém, Belo Horizonte, Fortaleza, Porto Alegre and Recife.
+Until 1980, the station was part of the Tupi Network and one of the few that escaped the revocation by the military dictatorship of the Tupi stations in São Paulo, Rio de Janeiro, Belém, Belo Horizonte, Fortaleza, Porto Alegre, and Recife.
+In order to avoid its shutdown, its staff made a hunger strike.
+Its license wasn't revoked owing to its influence, but because it was set to expire on September 27, 1981 if it wasn't renewed.
 The station belonged to several people linked to the Diários Associados.
 During this period, it produced the children's program Carrossel in collaboration with TV Goyá de Goiânia.
 To avoid the channel's shutdown, its workers held a hunger strike.

-After the closure of the Tupi Network, along with other affiliates, it began to air REI (Rede de Emissoras Independentes) programming, led by TV Record and TVS do Rio.
+After the closure of the Tupi Network, along with other affiliates, the station began to air REI (Rede de Emissoras Independentes) programming, led by TV Record and TVS do Rio.